nokia-wroclaw/innovative-project-jackdaw/README.md

 This solution provides containers with all required dependencies installed.

 ## 4. Installation
-### Prepering Docker environment
+### Preparing Docker environment
-First you have to have [Docker installed on your system](https://docs.docker.com/install)
+First you need to have [Docker installed on your system](https://docs.docker.com/install)
 Then run docker or create and start docker machine.

 ### Clone repository